alex-oleshkevich/aerie/README.md

 poetry add aerie[postgresql]
 ```

-For Sqlite use "sqlite" extra.
+For SQLite use "sqlite" extra.
 To install all drivers use "full" extra.

 ## Features